-Over on Twitter we sometimes post publishing insights and tips.
+On socials we sometimes post publishing insights and tips.
 So they don't get completely lost in the ether, you can also find them here!
-These tips were first tweeted on Saturday 13th March 2021.
+These tips were first posted on Saturday 13th March 2021.

 Authors and illustrators!